 Our audit was conducted for the purpose of forming an opinion on the basic financial statements.
 The Schedule of Budgeted Revenues and Expenses Compared to Actual, Schedule of Bonded Debt and Interest, and General Debt Covenants are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The Schedule of Budgeted Revenues and Expenses Compared to Actual and Schedule of Bonded Debt and Interest have been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the Schedule of Budgeted Revenues and Expenses Compared to Actual and Schedule of Bonded Debt and Interest are fairly stated in all material respects in relation to the basic financial statements as a whole.
-The General Debt Covenants section has not been subjected to the auditing procedures applied in the audit of the basic financial statements and procedures applied in the audit of the basic financial statements and procedures and the basic financial statements are fairly stated in all material respects in relation to the basic financial statements are provide any assurance on it.
+The General Debt Covenants section has not been subjected to the auditing procedures applied in the audit of the basic financial statements and procedures applied in the audit of the basic financial statements and procedures applied in the auditing respects in relation to the basic financial statements as a whole.
+The General Debt Covenants section has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.